Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

 To summarise your life (let me know iff I missed any; now that I'm profiling you); can't touch type, can't perform controlled F search patterns, war memorials, war films, and trannies.
 You might be interested to know; Mohini is one of Vishnus' female avatars (not typically included in Dashavatara), Maheshwar is one of Shivas female avatars, and I haven't found any of Brahmas' female avatars yet, but I'm sure they exist.

+It might interest you to know;*

+I think Prabhupada wrote somewhere; wise sages want to become gopis in their next life, and maybe some"-thing" about conjugal L-worders.

  There are lots of things, but firstly you need to get your fitness up, interval training is the fastest...start by doing 100m sprints, breaking for 1 min before doing the next.
 Repeat 10 times intense